10. Sound of Metal

 If you think about it, Nomadland has a lot in common with Sound of Metal.
 Both films are centered around a character who loses everything and survives only through immersion in a new community of outcasts.
 They’re shot naturalistically with a keen sense of silence.
 They’re both about quiet places, really.
 There are no villains in these movies – they’re too attuned to the pain of their protagonists to require them – and almost all the characters are nice.
 What is it about these films that resonate in 2020?
 Maybe it’s that we’re all grieving for our past lives.
 Maybe we know deep in our hearts that, despite our wishes to return to the way it was, nothing will be the same after 2020.
 These are films about learning to cope.

 Not to end this missive on a down note, but I will say that Nomadland could have very well been my favorite movie of the year, if not for its tendency to underline its themes a little too much.
 For me, Nomadland is poetry at its best, but it turns itself into prose a little too often, asking its characters to explicitly verbalize the connections between their grief and their chosen lifestyle.
 It doesn’t need to.
-It’s a film that reveals its meaning in every sunset, every shared smile, every moment of stillness.
+It reveals its meaning in every sunset, every shared smile, every moment of stillness.
 Spelling it out for the audience only reduces its power.
 Then again, your mileage may vary.

 To be continued…